-As soon as you update your domain settings, start attempting to apply your SSL certificate at the new hosting.
-If your migration is completed, but the SSL isn’t applied to the new hosting, you’ll get a security error alert/warning like this.
-This is not something you want your visitors to see!
+As soon as you change your domain settings, start attempting to install your SSL certificate on the new host.
+If you’ve completed the move and yet haven’t installed the SSL on the new host, you’ll receive a security warning or alert like this.
+This is something you don’t want visitors to see!

 You’re Ready to Migrate Your WordPress Website!